 In this chapter, it is presented all the obtained results from the tests made in order to validate the proposed solution.
-All results will be discussed and compared with the already existing results from fixed and mobile probes, already deployed all over the world.
-Considering the requirements presented in chapter 3, the effectiveness, metrics, performance and behavior of the solution will be analyzed varying the conditions or environment on its usage.
+All results are discussed and compared with the already existing results from fixed and mobile probes, already deployed all over the world.
+Considering the requirements presented in chapter 3, the effectiveness, metrics, performance and behavior of the solution is analyzed in different conditions.

 Probe’s deployment scenario